nrkno/yaml-schema-validator-github-action/README.md

     runs-on: ubuntu-latest
     steps:
     - uses: actions/checkout@v2
-    - uses: nrkno/yaml-schema-validator-github-action@master
+    - uses: nrkno/yaml-schema-validator-github-action@v4
       with:
-        schema: 'schemas/schema.yaml'
+        schema: schemas/schema.yaml
-        target: 'target.yaml'
+        target: target.yaml
-        # Uncomment to enable strict checks
+        # Uncomment to disable strict checks
-        # strict: '1'
+        # no-strict: true
 ```

-### Versioning
+## Versioning

+This action is meant to be a wrapper around Yamale, so as of version 4.x
+of Yamale, this action will follow Yamale's major version scheme.

-To bind the action to a specific release, prefix with `@<tag>`.
+To bind the action to a specific release, suffix with `@<tag>`.
-E.g. `nrkno/yaml-schema-validator-github-action@v0.1.0`.
+E.g. `nrkno/yaml-schema-validator-github-action@v4`.

 https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepsuses

 ## Developing

-Create and enable a Python virtualenv (not strictly required, but makes testing
+Create and enable a Python virtualenv
-more robust)

 ```
 $ python -m venv venv